Australian Rules Football CoachingBall handling skills | Kicking technique correction

-Both players and the coach were taught a simple method for self-correcting on those 20% (or fewer) occasions when the error was expected to resurface.
+Both players and the coach were taught a simple method for self-correcting on those 20% (or less) occasions when the error was expected to resurface.
 The players were told to get as much practice with their new techniques as possible and a follow-up session was scheduled.

 When the follow-up check was done 2 weeks later, the coach reported that he had monitored the errors both during practice and in competition and after several applications of the simple post-treatment correction method, the technique problems had not resurfaced.

 Mark Woolnough lived and breathed Australian football.
 He was a star player in the State under-18 team and had a bright future in the game.

 One evening in early May 1997 Personal Best Academy was called in to help correct a resistant technique problem Mark was having with his kicking.

 Despite being highly motivated to improve and with all the encouragement from his coach, Mark was unable to make much progress with this habitual problem with his kicking.